 To develop the next iteration of the framework we began a consultation, with all of our schools, inspectors, stakeholders and other organisations.
 This started in January 2020 with a survey on inspection themes.
 These themes were safeguarding; understanding the culture of a school; hearing the voice of the child; educational outcomes; personal development; regulatory inspections; educational quality inspections; governance, leadership and management; boarding; school self-evaluation; and other.

 We have paused the consultation because of the pandemic, and will restart it in the early part of 2021.
 Meanwhile our Chief Inspector and our Educational Advisory Forum are progressing with research on the framework.
 We are engaging with educational experts and will consult with partner organisations in the autumn.
 Going forward into 2021, we are really looking forward to gathering as broad a range of views as possible, to make sure that our new framework facilitates constructive, relevant and rigorous inspections.

-Results from the surveys will be presented on this page once they have been processed, so you will be able to see how the consultation develops.
 This webpage will be here for the duration of the consultation.
 We also have a dedicated email address for feedback which you can use at any time: firstname.lastname@example.org.